ialbluwi/11102-f25/FAQ.md

 <div class="faq-page">
 <details class="jtd-accordion">
   <summary>Can I move to another section? </summary>
-  Yes, if you can do that officially throug the deanship of admission and registration.
+  Yes, if you can do that officially through the deanship of admission and registration.
 Otherwise, No (see the <a href="/11102-f25/policies">policies</a> page).
 </details>

 <details class="jtd-accordion">